Designing Systems for Cognitive Support

 Special Requirements

 Please give us a sense of why our group is right for you and how you would contribute.
 What novel ideas would you bring to the group?
-Your portfolio and/or webpages should document the different research projects you have worked on: what they are, what your role was in each of them (concept, implementation, evaluation, etc), what was interesting or innovative about each of them, and finally, some documentation of the results and/or relevant publications.
-Feel free to include some non-research accomplishments as well (e.g. arts, music, organization and coordination of events, initiatives you have run, etc).
+Your portfolio and/or webpages should document the different research projects you have worked on: what they are, what your role was in each of them (concept, implementation, evaluation, etc), what was interesting or innovative about each of them, and finally, some documentation of the results and/or resulting publications.
+Feel free to include some non-research interests and accomplishments as well (e.g. arts, music, organization and coordination of events, initiatives you have run, etc).

 Learn about applying through the Program in Media Arts & Sciences.